-Mark Hanna, an Iowa State University (ISU) Extension engineer, agrees with BillWiebold, University of Missouri (MU) Extension agronomist,that during a wet year, soybean growers need to pay close attention to the machinery they use to avoid compaction problems and still obtain good soil closure over seeds.
+Mark Hanna, an Iowa State University (ISU) Extension engineer, agrees with BillWiebold, University of Missouri (MU) Extension agronomist,that during a wet spring, soybean growers need to pay close attention to the machinery and practices they use to avoid compaction problems and still obtain good planting depth and soil closure over seeds.
 Failure to do so could cause soybean yield reductions, says Wiebold.

-To help farmers overcome 2009’s potential soybean planting challenges and ensure optimal returns, Wiebold and Hanna provide the following top-5 tips:
+To help farmers overcomepotential soybean planting challenges during a wet spring and ensure optimal returns, Wiebold and Hanna provide the following top-5 tips.

 1. Practice no-till.
 “For soybeans, I would advise tilling as little as possible,” says Wiebold.
 “Even a disk or field cultivator can compact the soil enough to prevent the tap root from being able to grow through the compacted zone.”